giry-dev/mangrove-docs/docs/contracts/technical-references/overview.md

 sidebar_position: 1
 ---

-# Overview of Mangrove ecosystem
+# Overview of Mangrove's ecosystem

 The illustration belows depicts a bird's-eye view of the Mangrove ecosystem.
 The main actors are depicted as well as their most important interactions.